-- -warn-decimal-float <freq> warns when floating-point constants in the program cannot be exactly represented; freq must be one of none, once or all.
-Defaults to once. - -implicit-function-declaration <action> defines the action to perform (ignore, warn or error) whenever a call to a function that has not been previously declared is found.
+-implicit-function-declaration <action> (deprecated) defines the action to perform (ignore, warn or error) whenever a call to a function that has not been previously declared is found.
 This is invalid in C90 or in C99, but could be valid K&R code.
 Defaults to warn.
+Superseded by warning category typing:implicit-function-declaration.

-Beware that parsing is still not guaranteed to succeed, regardless of the emission of the warning.
+Note: parsing is not guaranteed to succeed, regardless of the emission of the warning.
 Upon encountering a call to an undeclared function, Frama-C attempts to continue its parsing phase by inferring a prototype corresponding to the type of the arguments at the call (modulo default argument promotions).
 If the real declaration does not match the inferred prototype, parsing will later end with an error.

-5.6 Testing the Source Code Preparation
+5.7 Testing the Source Code Preparation